oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab4.md

 # Oracle Key Vault (OKV)

 ## Review a typical TDE environment
-- In this lab you will confirm the encryption status of an Oracle database, and you will understand how TDE has been setup.
+- Before migrating a database from local TDE wallet to centralized key management with Oracle Key Vault, you need to understand how the TDE parameters are set, and what tablespaces are encrypted.

 *Estimated Lab Time:* 2 minutes